-What kind of symptoms are associated with the MTHFR gene defects?
+What kinds of symptoms are associated with the MTHFR gene defects?

-Systemic problem: Homocysteine levels are too high due to the fact that not enough methylfolate is available to convert the homocysteine into methionine.
+Homocysteine levels are too high because not enough methylfolate is available to convert the homocysteine into methionine.
 High homocysteine levels are often blamed for cardiovascular events like strokes and heart attacks.
-And without methylfolate, SAMe and Glutathione in the body are often low (these are responsible for serotonin production and detoxification respectively).
+In addition without methylfolate, SAMe and Glutathione in the body are often low (these are responsible for serotonin production and detoxification respectively).
 Basically you can think of methylfolate (L-MTHF or 5-MTHF) as being able to convert the bad guy (Homocysteine) into something good for the body (Methionine) as well as promote the good guys (SAMe and Glutathione) responsible for neurotransmitter balance and helping rid your body of heavy metals, BPAs, environmental toxins, etc.

-1. Central Nervous System disorders - some of these come from not having enough SAMe.
+1. Central Nervous System disorders – some of these come from not having enough SAMe.
 SAMe is responsible for creating Serotonin & neurotransmitters responsible for mood, motivation, and to some degree energy levels.
 If these neurotransmitters are low, then Depression is often the result, but even aggression and alcoholism are symptoms sometimes found in men.
 Pregnant women may encounter extreme Post-partum depression.
-Also, things like Fibromyalgia, Chronic Fatigue Syndrome, Migraines, IBS (Irritable Bowel Syndrome), Memory loss with Alzheimer's and Dementia and other psychiatric problems can be tied to this issue (OCD, Bipolar, Schizophrenia, and more).
+In addition, things like Fibromyalgia, Chronic Fatigue Syndrome, Migraines, IBS (Irritable Bowel Syndrome), Memory loss with Alzheimer’s and Dementia as well as other psychiatric problems can be tied to this issue (OCD, Bipolar, Schizophrenia, and more).
 These challenges are sometimes associated more with the 1298 gene mutation.
-A recent clinical trial was done by Dr. Fava (July, 2011), and it showed that giving L-Methylfolate (Metafolin®) found in the prescription 'medical food', [Deplin® is a registered trademark of Société des Produits Nestlé S.A. and is under license by Nestlé Health Science-Pamlab, Inc.], was as effective as the top anti-depressant drugs available today (without all the side effects).
+A clinical trial was done by Dr. Fava (July, 2011), and it showed that giving L-Methylfolate (specifically Metafolin®) found in the prescription ‘medical food’, [Deplin® is a registered trademark of Société des Products Nestlé S.A. and is under license by Nestlé Health Science-Pamlab, Inc.], was as effective as the top anti-depressant drugs available today (without all the side effects).

 2. Cardiovascular problems often occur when Homocysteine levels in the body are too high.
-Heart attack, Stroke, Blood clots, Peripheral neuropathy, Anemia even Miscarriages and Congenital birth defects can be related to this issue among others.
-These problems are typically more related to the 677 gene mutation, but seem to be worse for people who have a double mutations (two copies of the 677 or two copies of the 1298).
+Heart attack, Stroke, Blood clots, Peripheral neuropathy, Anemia even Miscarriages, and Congenital birth defects can be related to this issue among other symptoms.
+These problems are typically more related to the 677-gene mutation, but seem to be worse for people who have a double mutation (two copies of the 677 or two copies of the 1298).
 Some doctors think the worst combination is someone with one 677 variant and one 1298 variant (referred to as compound heterozygous).

 More information on symptoms and treatments of MTHFR from Dr. Stephen Smith.